heiner/heiner.github.com/_drafts/random-samples.md

 Just because leetcode-style interviews as a category are not bad does not mean every such interview is done well.
 In particular, within the set of leetcode-style coding questions there are further distinctions.
-I like questions with a lot of depth and width.
+I like questions with a lot of depth and breadth.

 I'm going to describe my favorite interview question.
 I used it probably hundreds of times when interviewing for xAI and other places,